jmacdonald/amp/documentation/pages/usage.md

 `esc`         | Leave open mode

 !!! tip
-    The open mode UI widget is re-used elsewhere, with the same fragment matching and insert/normal sub-mode behaviour.
+    The search/select UI pattern used in open mode is re-used elsewhere, with the same fragment matching and insert/normal sub-mode behaviour.
 Take the time to get familiar with it; it'll pay dividends when using other features in Amp.

+### Excluding Files/Directories

+By default, Amp's open mode doesn't index `.git` directories.
+If you'd like to change that behaviour, [you can redefine the exclusion patterns](configuration.md#excluding-filesdirectories) in the application preferences.

 ## Movement